scottish-government-design-system/designsystem.gov.scot/patterns/notification-banner/index.md

 The following accessibility features have been considered:

-* Colour contrast between text colour and background colour meets WCAG AA (NOTE: need to alter our green)
+* Colour contrast between text colour and background colour meets WCAG AA
 * The "close" icon has an accessible text alternative

 The "close" button requires JavaScript to operate.
 Users with JavaScript disabled are not shown the button.